MR

 You can either use the EI Internet Reporting Service or call the EI Telephone Reporting Service at 1-800-531-7555 to submit your reports.

-When Do EI Sickness Benefits End
+When Do Employment Insurance Sickness Benefits End

 You will stop receiving your EI sickness benefits if: